khanfini/sample-bi-project/README.md

 📁 Overview
 This repository contains a representative sample of business dashboards developed for internal use in a large dairy company.
 Due to confidentiality, actual production files are not shared.
 Instead, selected screenshots and simulated files are provided to demonstrate capabilities in design, modeling, and insight generation.

-A demo video of dashboard navigation is also available (see below).

 🎯 Key Dashboards Delivered in Production
 🔹 Sales Analytics